Skip to main content

 Can I make beef tallow fries in an air fryer?

 You can adapt this recipe for an air fryer by melting a small amount of tallow and tossing the cut, soaked, and dried potatoes in it before air frying.
-The result will not be identical to deep frying — the fat-to-potato ratio is much lower — but the tallow flavor does transfer.
+The result won’t be identical to deep frying — the fat-to-potato ratio is much lower — but the tallow flavor does transfer.

 Where can I get beef tallow fries near me?